 License

-Kaneo appears to have several advantages over Worklenz, particularly in activity, licensing and features.
+Kaneo appears to have several advantages over Worklenz, particularly in licensing and features.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX.
 However, they differ in their additional technology choices: Kaneo uses Next.js while Worklenz leverages SCSS.

-Both projects started around the same time, with Kaneo beginning 1 year ago and Worklenz 2 years ago.
+Both projects started around the same time, with Kaneo beginning 2 years ago and Worklenz 2 years ago.

 Kaneo uses the MIT license, which is more permissive than Worklenz's AGPL-3.0 license, potentially offering greater flexibility for commercial use and integration.